sansajn/jstest/node/mapbox/custom_markers/readme.md

 ![Map wiev with marker on the screen](docs/map_with_marker.jpg)

-In the next article I will show how to dynamically update cursor position in the map.
+In the next article I will show how to dynamically update marker position in the map.

 See you soon.